 So you’re interested in learning how to form an LLC, brilliant!
 They’re the most common form of business entity in America for two very good reasons, both of which we’ll dive into below along with the many other advantages and disadvantages.
-Enjoy!

 First, an LLC isn’t a corporation because you aren’t required to maintain a board of directors, elect officers, or take part in any of the other corporate formalities.
 However, an LLC does have one corporate characteristic, which is where we’ll begin.

 Okay, when you form an LLC you’re creating a real and separate business entity under the law in most jurisdictions.
-So, now it’s “the company” that can get sued and fall into debt not founders, members, or investors whose personal assets become somewhat protected – they’re no longer liable beyond the money that’ve already put into the company.
+So, now it’s “the company” that can get sued and fall into debt not founders, members, or investors whose personal assets become somewhat protected – they’re no longer liable beyond the money they’ve already put into the company.

 However, it’s “limited” liability, not a free ticket.
 There are restrictions:

-Before we get into the other major aspect of LLCs, which is how they’re taxed, let’s talk a little about that last point because you’d be shocked to find out how many LLCs lose their limited liability status from the IRS AND in court because a judge felt the LLC really didn’t exist.
+Before we get into the other major aspect of LLCs, which is how they’re taxed, let’s talk a little about that last point because you’d be shocked to find out how many LLCs lose their limited liability status from the IRS and in court because a judge felt the LLC really didn’t exist.

 If you and your members follow the four basic guidelines below, your LLC has a very high chance of keeping its limited liability status over the long haul and in court should an issue arise.

 Pretty straightforward guidelines across the board.
-That being said, let’s move on now to the second big strongpoint of LLCs which is what’s called pass-through taxation.
+That being said, let’s move on now to the second big strong point of LLCs which is what’s called pass-through taxation.

 Pass-Through Taxation means the LLC itself isn’t taxed by the Federal Government as a separate entity (some states do though!), instead, taxation and profits/losses pass through the LLC to the members who report these financials on their individual income tax returns.

-While you can have an unlimited number of members and there are no citizenship restrictions the IRS will treat your company as though it’s a sole proprietorship (single-owner LLC) or partnership (multi-owner LLC).
+While you can have an unlimited number of members and there are no citizenship restrictions, the IRS will treat your company as though it’s a sole proprietorship (single-owner LLC) or partnership (multi-owner LLC).

 However, there are also plenty of circumstances where an LLC will switch to a corporation to leverage the other benefits (stock options, tax incentives, etc.), and the corporate income tax rates may be better than individual.
 This is where consulting with a tax attorney or qualified accountant comes in handy.